• Skip to primary navigation

 Word of warning – please do not think that if you increase the heat to boiling point this jam will cook faster.
 Yes, the liquid will evaporate in less time, but all you will end up with will be stewed tomatoes.
 The tomatoes need a long and slow cooking time to turn into a beautiful sticky jam.

-Allow the tomato jam to cool, then pour it into a sterilised jar and store it in the refrigerator for up to one month.
+Allow the tomato jam to cool, pour it into a sterilised jar and store it in the refrigerator for up to one month.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter?
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Tomato jam FAQ

 Yes, you can freeze this jam in a suitable container for up to a year.
-Once defrosted, store it in the refrigerator and consume within a month.
+Once defrosted, store it in the refrigerator and consume it within a month.

 No, this recipe does not need pectin.
-Tomatoes contain natural pectin, and this combined with the vinegar is more than enough to allow the jam to set.
+Tomatoes contain natural pectin, and this, combined with the vinegar is more than enough to allow the jam to set.

 This recipe, using 1 kilogram of tomatoes, reached the setting point in just under 2 hours.
 You may need either more or less time depending on the liquid content of your tomatoes.